Suppose we push constantly ahead, change lanes to grab a bit of headway,

 traffic jam had been removed.
 However, it was changed into a mild

-slowdown, and it was spread backwards upstream over several miles of
+slowdown, and it was spread backwards upstream over perhaps a mile of

 traffic.
 Traffic behavior was changed.
 Rather than driving at 50mph only